realvos/realvos.github.io/README.md

 Raw videos can be downloaded via: <a href="https://drive.google.com/open?id=0B7mv0bFAqJGEbGNTdjVBNW40QjQ">Google Drive</a>  or  <a href="https://pan.baidu.com/s/1c2NGOLE">Baidu Drive</a>

-Selected frames and annotations can be downloaded via: coming soon
+Selected frames and annotations can be downloaded via: <a href="https://drive.google.com/open?id=0B7mv0bFAqJGENnFYaHcySDJnYnc">Google Drive</a>  or  <a href="https://pan.baidu.com/s/1gf6FUUn">Baidu Drive</a>

 ### Some Samples:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=d8aBkJ10MnI